hamperbot/hamper/docs/quickstart.md

 ```

 If all you configured the bot correctly, it should start up, load any
-listed plugins, connect to the irc server, and join the specified
+listed plugins, connect to the IRC server, and join the specified
 channels, where you can start interacting with it.
 Yay!

 For more information about where to go from here, see the docs about